 Practice water safety: From a backyard swimming pool to a weekend at the beach or lake, always be aware of the dangers of water with young children.
 Even if your child can swim, never allow swimming alone or unsupervised.
 Always empty or secure your pool, and make sure your child’s life vest is properly fitted.

-Use your head when biking: Accidents happen.
+Use a helmet when biking: Accidents happen.
 So make sure your child is sporting a properly fitted bike helmet, which is the single most effective way to avoid head injuries from bicycle crashes.
 Let your children pick their own helmets and they will be more likely to wear them regularly.

 Never forget sunscreen: Regardless of age, never leave the house without first applying a sunscreen with a minimum of 15 sun protective factor (SPF).
 Younger children need additional protection from the sun, so a higher SPF sunscreen should be applied every few hours.
 Don’t forget a sunhat, too